 For many girls, puberty can come as a shock.
 Aside from the physical changes that accompany growing up, many young girls can find themselves lost in the social complexities of adolescence.
-Being bullied, relationship issues, low self-esteem not to mention mental illness are common side effects of growing up.
+Being bullied, relationship issues, low self-esteem – not to mention mental illness – are common side effects of growing up.
 While choosing a summer camp for troubled girls can help Alaska girls in the short term, only too often, returning to a familiar environment brings back all the familiar troubles.
-This is precisely where Asheville Academy for Girls can help.
-A long-term solution for these age-old problems, Asheville Academy for Girls can help troubled Alaska girls find success.
+This is precisely where Asheville Academy can help.
+A long-term solution for these age-old problems, Asheville Academy can help troubled Alaska girls find success.

-A therapeutic boarding school, Asheville Academy for Girls combines the best of residential treatment, a camp for troubled girls, and a boarding school.
+A therapeutic boarding school, Asheville Academy combines the best of residential treatment, a camp for troubled girls, and a boarding school.
 At our highly-acclaimed program, young girls receive the full school experience in a safe, nurturing environment.
-By combining schooling and therapy, Asheville Academy for Girls allows both treatment and academics to reinforce each other with no boundaries between the two.
+By combining schooling and therapy, Asheville Academy allows both treatment and academics to reinforce each other with no boundaries between the two.
 A single day can include equine therapy, schooling, and volunteer work for the local community.
-At Asheville Academy for Girls, there is never a dull moment.
+At Asheville Academy, there is never a dull moment.
 Every day is a new adventure, with progress being made daily.

-Who does Asheville Academy for Girls help?
+Who does Asheville Academy help?

-Another reason Asheville Academy for Girls stands out is the level of freedom we offer for students to explore their passions and try new things.
-Not only are the academic classes at Asheville Academy for Girls designed to match the local curriculum, but they offer a wide variety of electives from theater to art classes.
+Another reason Asheville Academy stands out is the level of freedom we offer for students to explore their passions and try new things.
+Not only are the academic classes at Asheville Academy designed to match the local curriculum, but they offer a wide variety of electives – from theater to art classes.
 Small classes taught by professionals with years of experience allow every student to receive the individualized attention they require.
-When possible, classes take an experiential approach a biology lesson, for instance, may take place outside.
-At Asheville Academy for Girls, there are no boundaries.
+When possible, classes take an experiential approach.
+A biology lesson, for instance, may take place outside.
+At Asheville Academy, there are no boundaries.

 Resources for Alaska Families Seeking Help

-APA One of the leading scientific and professional psychological organizations, the American Psychological Association has over one hundred thousand members, including clinicians, students, consultants, researchers, and educators.
+APA – One of the leading scientific and professional psychological organizations, the American Psychological Association has over one hundred thousand members, including clinicians, students, consultants, researchers, and educators.
 By attempting to improve the qualifications of psychologists everywhere, the American Psychological Association strives to improve the quality of mental health care in the United States.

-Asheville Academy for Girls helps Alaska families from:
+Asheville Academy helps Alaska families from:

-Asheville Academy for Girls Helps Families From Alaska
+Asheville Academy Helps Families From Alaska

 Asheville Academy helps Alaska families from zip codes like these: